BaseMax/tiobe-scraper/README.md

 This project is licensed under the **MIT License**.
 See the [LICENSE](./LICENSE) file for details.

+## Idea

+The idea of this scraper comes from thecompez/tiobe-scraper project.

 ## Author

 **Max Base** (c) 2025